BSc (Honours) Computing and IT

 Computing and IT skills have become fundamental to the way we live, work, socialise and play.
 This degree course opens up the world of technology and an array of exciting careers in a wide range of sectors – from finance, government, health, education and the ‘Third Sector’, to business, gaming and commerce.
 You may want to become a confident user and manager of information technologies; to administer and manage network or database systems; or to develop new software solutions to meet specific market or organisational needs.
-The BSc (Honours) Computing and IT offers a variety of pathways, giving you the opportunity to specialise in digital technologies, software development, solutions development, networking or professional practice.
-If you’re currently employed, there are valuable opportunities to incorporate work-related learning that builds on your existing role and equips you for new responsibilities.
+The BSc (Honours) Computing and IT offers a variety of pathways, giving you the opportunity to specialise in computer science, digital technologies, software development, solutions development or networking.

 Fees and facts

 Where will you be resident whilst you study?

 If your country isn’t shown here, please visit our website for

 Choose country above to see fee and ways to pay.